ansible/ansible/docsite/rst/playbooks_lookups.rst

          - debug: msg="{{ lookup('etcd', 'foo') }} is a value from a locally running etcd"

+         # The following lookups were added in 1.9
          - debug: msg="{{item}}"
            with_url:
                 - 'http://github.com/gremlin.keys'

+         # outputs the cartesian product of the supplied lists
+         - debug: msg="{{item}}"
+           with_cartesian:
+                - list1
+                - list2
+                - list3

 As an alternative you can also assign lookup plugins to variables or use them elsewhere.
 This macros are evaluated each time they are used in a task (or